South America

-This section gives Econosur a stable industry layer.
+Econosur’s industries section gives the site a stable sector layer.
 It turns individual insights into a structured map of recurring market themes across Argentina, Brazil, Paraguay, Uruguay and Chile.

-The goal is not to create generic sector pages.
-The goal is to show how each industry works as a market-execution system: what drives it, where country roles differ, which bottlenecks matter and where business opportunities may arise.
+The goal is to show how each industry works as a market-execution system: what drives it, where country roles differ, which bottlenecks matter and where sector-specific questions may need a brief or custom analysis.

 Sector signal